-Kevin is as comfortable working in Juneau as he is in Jakarta, Seattle or Washington D.C., and all the places in between.
-He has handled matters on multiple continents and with people of diverse cultures.
-Kevin began his career as a legal assistant in New York, then served as a law clerk in federal District Court in Chicago, and later worked as a litigation associate in Washington D.C.
-While with the Department of Justice, Kevin was twice selected to serve overseas as the DOJ Legal Advisor assigned to assist foreign regulatory and enforcement agencies on cyber, anti-corruption, money laundering and environmental issues that have broad implications on national governments and international business.
+Kevin’s background includes managing matters on multiple continents with people of diverse cultural backgrounds, and he has particular experience tackling cross-border issues.
+Kevin began his career as a legal assistant in New York, then served as a law clerk at the U.S. District Court for the Northern District of Illinois, and later worked as a litigation associate in Washington D.C.
+Kevin was twice selected to serve overseas as the DOJ Legal Advisor assigned to assist foreign governments on cyber, anti-corruption, anti-money laundering and environmental issues that have broad implications on international business.

 - Environmental Enforcement Working Group, Coordinator, Jakarta, 2016 - 2017